 Jamil N. Jaffer

-Founder & Executive Director, National Security Institute; Director, National Security Law & Policy Program
+Founder & Executive Director, National Security Institute; Director, National Security Law & Policy Program; Assistant Professor of Law

 BA, UCLA; MA, United States Naval War College; JD, University of Chicago